rainbowkappamc/jackboxbeta64/README.md

 BETA64 MOD for https://www.twitch.tv/beta64 , JJDB210 - https://www.twitch.tv/jjdb210 , and ~~Scott The Woz~~.

-Created By RainbowKappa and Drago2143.
+Created By RainbowKappa With Help from SMBFan116, Drago2143, and Others.

 Features :